 - Samurai: Getsu Fuma's class, it would seem.
 Though that doesn't stop him from getting some shuriken...

-- Sword Beam: As the name might suggest, the Hadouken can fire off three energy waves.
+- Sword Beam: As the name might suggest, the Pulse Blade can fire off three energy waves.

-- To Hell and Back: Getsu Fuma goes to hell to fight the Dragon Master, regain the family's lost swords and avenge his slain brothers.
+- To Hell and Back: Getsu Fuma goes to hell to fight Ryukotsuki, regain the family's lost swords and avenge his slain brothers.
 Played with in the respect that his victory allows his brothers to rest in peace, not bringing them back to life.
 And he goes for round two in Undying Moon because someone is breaking the seal again.